Radical 75

 Radical 75 or radical tree (木部), meaning "tree", is one of the 34 Kangxi radicals (214 radicals in total) composed of 4 strokes.

 In the Kangxi Dictionary, there are 1,369 characters (out of 49,030) to be found under this radical.

 木 is also the 64th indexing component in the Table of Indexing Chinese Character Components predominantly adopted by Simplified Chinese dictionaries published in mainland China, with its alternative form 朩 being its associated indexing component.

-In the Chinese Wu Xing ("Five Phases"), 木 represents the element Wood.
+In the Chinese wuxing ("Five Phases"), 木 represents the element wood.